Larger Quantities, Lower Prices

 The Deer Fern

 The Deer Fern (Blechnum spicant) is aptly-named because the plant is widely considered deer resistant and works very well as a border plant for areas where wildlife is unwanted.
 This particular plant grows to heights ranging from 8-20" tall with an estimated width up to 24" wide.
-The Deer Fern grows to a darkest, luscious green color with even darker, thick stems which make the plant very sturdy.
-It grows very well in most soil compositions and requires average to wet conditions.
+The Deer Fern grows to a darkest, luscious green color with even more mysterious, thick stems which make the plant very sturdy.
+It becomes very well in most soil compositions and requires average to wet conditions.
 Light requirements range from partial sun/partial shade to full shade.
 The plant does most of it's growing in the Spring/Summer months but does experience some growth year round.
-The Deer Fern flourishes well in zones 5-8 and requires minimal maintenance, but appears at it's best if old fronds are trimmed when new ones appear in the early Spring.
+The Deer Fern flourishes well in zones 5-8 and requires minimal maintenance, but appears at it's best if old fronds are trimmed when new ones look in the early Spring.

 The Deer Fern or Blechnum spicant is an evergreen groundcover, in small scale.
 This fern is apart of the Chain Fern Family of plants.